pganssle-talks/pybay-2019-clean-apis/README.md

-## Working With Time Zones: Everything You Wish You Didn't Need to Know
+## Gathering Related Functionality: Patterns for Cleaner API Design

-This is a talk to be presented on 10 June 2018 at [PyLondinium](pylondinium.org) in sunny London, England.
+This is a talk presented at [PyGotham 2018](https://2018.pygotham.org/) on designing clean programming interfaces.

-The hosted slides can be found [on Github pages](https://pganssle.github.io/pylondinium-2018-timezones-talk).
+The hosted slides can be found [on Github pages](https://pganssle-talks.github.io/pygotham-2018-clean-apis).

 Code is licensed under the Apache 2.0 license, text is released under CC-0.